 See all the latest actions of our volunteers across Canada, and read their stories below.

+We are looking for the next generation of advocates and leaders who are committed to learning about the causes and consequences of extreme poverty, and taking strategic action to address it.
 The Results Canada Education and Advocacy Fellowship Program is a 12-month hands-on advocacy and leadership training program for volunteers that develops in-depth skills in generating the political will to end extreme poverty.
-It is open to individuals aged 15 years and older who are based in Canada, and who want to go deeper in their learning and commitment to make meaningful impact.
-Learn more about this program and read our monthly fellow spotlights.
+It is open to individuals aged 18 years and older who are based in Canada, and who want to go deeper in their learning and commitment to make meaningful impact.
+Space is limited.
+Learn more about this program including application details.

-Attend a live info session online where you’ll learn what it means to volunteer with Results, what to expect when you join a group, and how Results supports you in taking action.
-Register today!
+First, you’ll need to watch an info session to learn what it means to volunteer with Results, what to expect when you join a group, and how Results supports you in taking action.
+Sign up today!

 Once you take your first action as a volunteer, you will realize your potential to give people living in poverty the health, education and economic opportunity they need to thrive.
 Change is possible.